Christina Alden and Alex Patterson – Hunter | Self Release

 Chris Flegg – Twenty’s Plenty | Self Release

 The sparse doodle on the cover illustrates perfectly what we might expect from the latest album by the St Albans-based guitarist Chris Flegg, a fine selection of guitar tunes, presumably while seated.
 The title goes on to allude to the quantity of tunes involved, suggesting that the number is also quite sufficient.
 The twenty pieces are broad in scope, ranging from ragtime tunes ala Stefan Grossman and John James, to some jazz oriented material, superbly rendered with an informed approach to playing.
 Though solo throughout, such pieces as “Special July Delivery” tend to have you wishing that Stephane Grappelli will come along at any given moment, just to add some spice.
 Nevertheless, there’s a cheerfulness woven into these guitar tunes, each one played superbly well, with little in the way of tedium or further wanting.
 It’s not background music by any means, but there again, there’s nothing here to get up and dance to.
 What is here, is something both soothing and reflective, perfect for the device of your choice while relaxing in the garden when summer finally breaks through the miasma of COVID-19.

-Special July Delivery is featured on this week’s edition of the Vaults radio show.
+Special July Delivery is included on this week’s edition of the Vaults radio show.

 Nigel G Lowndes – Hello Mystery | Self Release